nub3Ar/Catswork/README.txt

 # Catswork
-All time updates should be 24-hour military time in GMT
+All time updates should be in GMT

 07/14/18 8:30
 This is the basic files you need to get started.
-I (Barry) will add front-end features from time-to-time.

 7/22/18 9:35